lucian1900/lsp/README.md

 + bootstrapped early, with as little written in Python as possible.
 + FFI-ish form for python methods
 + Incomplete, of no practical use, slow and with a terrible parser

+There are no useful examples yet.
+For a sample of the language, check out lsp/prelude.lsp